Smart Parts: Products

 Smart Parts was a producer of paintball markers and accessories.
 Their first product was the Smart Parts aluminium one-piece barrel made for the Tippmann 68 Special and the PMI-3 semi automatic markers.
 This barrel had a standard bore with a spiral drilled venting system in the end of the barrel.
 The design supposedly improved accuracy by decreasing turbulence as the paintball exited the barrel, and also decreased noise produced by the gun upon firing.
 The later All-American Barrel was a two-piece barrel system using spiral porting and a front bore diameter of 68 caliber.
 In the early to mid-1990s Smart Parts' products ranged from barrels and clothing to a few generic accessories along with some marker specific ones (such as parts for the AirGun Designs Automag series).

 Barrel system

 Smart Parts produced The Freak paintball marker barrel system that can accommodate almost any size bore diameter paintball.
-The Freak kit comes standard with eight different sized barrel inserts including: .679,.682,.684,.687,.689,.691,.693,.695.
-Along with the eight inserts includes the Freak kit case as well as the Freak back piece.
-The front barrel piece is sold separately in different lengths in order to accommodate all barrel lengths.
+The Freak kit comes standard with eight barrel inserts of different sizes: .679, .682, .684, .687, .689, .691, .693, and .695.
+In addition to the inserts, the kit includes the Freak case and the Freak back piece.
+The front barrel piece is sold separately in various lengths to accommodate all barrel sizes.